Fiat Panda: 2007 revisions

 The Panda range received minor updates in March 2007, including a new, darker dashboard.
 The Active model also received new darker seat fabrics of better quality and the addition of a CD player as standard.
 The new dark red Fiat badge replaced the blue roundel on the Panda in Summer 2007.

 2009 revisions

 The Panda range was mildly rearranged again in 2009, with the addition of Active Eco and Dynamic Eco models.
 These models feature revised 1.1 and 1.2 petrol engines respectively, with better fuel economy and CO_{2} emissions.
-Both models also qualify for £30 annual road fund licence in the UK, and replace the original standard engines.
+Both models also qualify for £30 annual road road tax in the UK, and replace the original standard engines.
 Dynamic Aircon and SkyDome models were also dropped in favour of simplifying the Panda range.

 On 4 July 2011, Fiat announced that the 2,000,000th Panda had rolled off of their Tychy, Poland assembly line.
 The milestone car was a Panda Cross finished in Rosso Sfrontato and equipped with the 75 hp 1.3 L Multijet four-cylinder diesel.
 Fiat did not say which country it was headed to.